Self-Hosted Server Guide

 Save this as start-gamevox.sh, run chmod +x start-gamevox.sh, then ./start-gamevox.sh:

-#!/bin/bash # Gamevox Self-Hosted Start Script # Edit the paths below to store files or backups on a different location. # Leave commented out to use the default (data/files/ and data/backups/). # export FILES_DIR=/mnt/storage/gamevox-files # export BACKUPS_DIR=/mnt/storage/gamevox-backups echo "Starting Gamevox Self-Hosted Server..." ./gamevox-server
+#!/bin/bash # Gamevox Self-Hosted Start Script # Edit the paths below to store files or backups on a different location. # Leave commented out to use the default (data/files/ and data/backups/). # export FILES_DIR=/mnt/storage/gamevox-files # export BACKUPS_DIR=/mnt/storage/gamevox-backups echo "Starting Gamevox Self-Hosted Server..." ./gamevox-self-hosted-server

 Uncomment and edit the lines to redirect storage.
 The server will create the directories automatically if they don't exist.
 If you're moving existing files, stop the server first and copy the contents of data/files/ or data/backups/ to the new location before restarting.